WICG/bundle-preloading/bundle-format.md

 This document describes the high-level design of resource bundle format, and how this format relates to applications like subresource loading and serving.
 A standard to describe this format would be a bit divorced from the content, motivations and implied semantics discussed below (see ["Specification"](#specification)).

-> This document does **not** fully describe the **protocol** that clients will use to fetch and validate resource bundles.
-We expect many more tools to need to process the resource bundle format than participate in the protocol.

-> TODO: Create a separate document describing the protocol, and link to it from the above note.

 The broader area of binary formats for bundles of HTTP responses is under discussion in the [IETF WPACK WG](https://datatracker.ietf.org/wg/wpack/about/), which would be the ideal body to standardize this work.
 This document is based on previous Internet-Drafts by Jeffrey Yasskin published in the IETF WPACK WG.

 ## Formal Grammar